 - TIBS Dialer – This was a modem hijacker that would disconnect the victim’s computer from a local phone line and connect them to a toll number designed for accessing pornographic sites.

 - Zlob – Also known as Zlob Trojan, this program uses vulnerabilities in the ActiveX codec to download itself to a computer and record search and browsing histories, as well as keystrokes.

 How to Remove Spyware

 Similar to some other types of malware, you will usually be able to recognize some symptoms of a spyware infection on your computer.
 These can range from changes to your web browser’s homepage and redirected searches to performance issues and increased modem activity when you’re not using your computer.
-If you notice any of these problems, you should use the best antivirus software to run a scan of your computer and quarantine or remove any infected or compromised files it detects.
+If you notice any of these problems, you should use the best antivirus software (like Norton, BitDefender, Intego or Panda) to run a scan of your computer and quarantine or remove any infected or compromised files it detects.

 As with any other cybersecurity threat, nurturing good browsing habits is the best way to keep your computer and personal information safe.
 Because spyware is most often distributed via malicious emails and websites, you shouldn’t open any attachments or click on any links that are included in suspicious emails or messages you receive on social media.
 Some programs allow you to opt out of installing bundled spyware, so make sure to read the instructions carefully when installing software on your PC.

 Finally, even if your computer is showing no signs of a spyware infection, you should still scan it for all potential threats at least once a week.
 With the best antivirus software, you can schedule a weekly scan so that you won’t have to manually start it every time.
 These programs also offer real-time protection against a wide range of threats, from viruses and worms to spyware and ransomware.
 What’s more, they automatically check for virus and malware database updates every day to ensure optimal protection.

 - MalwareBytes (1)